hybridgroup/cylon-joystick/README.md

 [![Build Status](https://secure.travis-ci.org/hybridgroup/cylon-joystick.png?branch=master)](http://travis-ci.org/hybridgroup/cylon-joystick)

 ## Getting Started

 Install the module with: `npm install cylon-joystick`

 ## Notes:

-You'll need to install OS X Drivers for the Xbox 360 Controller from http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver if you want to use it with your Mac.

-If you're using a PS3 controller and want to communicate with it over USB, plug it in and then press the PlayStation button.
-Otherwise, it won't emit any data.
+If you're using a PS3 controller and want to communicate with it over USB, plug it in and then press the PlayStation button to make sure it's connected.

 ## Examples